signalpillar/ddm-doc-generator/src/resources/general.md

 **Note**: plugin ID is used to reference it in the text below

+# Tasks

+_This section describes particular use cases that can be covered by this discovery module.
+Usually in this section we provide list of jobs and short description about what is discovered by each of them.
+Mention about shallow and deep discovery if it is relevant_

+## Run the discovery

+<(:content reference)>

 # Troubleshooting and Limitations
 <(:limitations reference)>
 _Specialized reference topics that describe commonly encountered problems and their solutions, and list limitations of a feature or product area._

-<(:content reference)>